cmgoffena13/DE-Capstone-Portfolio-2/README.md

     - This is the text input for the API call to query results.
 Used as the Kafka Key.

 ## Metrics
-The main metrics are from the polygon api, essentially the average of open, close, high, low so I can see the stock performance in real-time.
+The main metrics are from the Polygon API, essentially the average of open, close, high, low so I can see the stock performance in real-time.
 In the future I could use a watermark in Flink and calculate the change percentage in 5-15 min interval to look for trade signals.

 ## Website
-I decided early on that I wanted to create a web page to easily change the polygon and guardian query inputs.
+I decided early on that I wanted to create a web page to easily change the Polygon and Guardian query inputs.
 I ended up with a simple flask home page.
 ![Website](website/app/static/README/stock_tracker.png "Website")
 <sup>Flask Website UI to control the Stream Tracking</sup>